 Many of us are still mad about things that happened years ago.
 We need to forgive the people who hurt us.
 When we don’t we go back into the anger cycle.
 First we are offended, then bitter, then resentful, then full blown rage.
 When we do forgive we regain a proper relationship with God.
 Mathew 6:14-15 says: For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
 15 But if you do not forgive others their sins, your Father will not forgive your sins.

+Discover what to do when emotions overwhelm you.
 Sometimes we let an emotional problem push us right back to drinking/drugs.
 Instead of using drugs or drinking as a crutch when thing go bad find something you like to do that you do well, and do it over and over.
 If you spend your time doing things you’re not good at, it’ll frustrate you and cause you to feel defeated and unsuccessful.

 Don’t let the way another person treats you determine your worth.